Israel releases Palestinian prisoners, sends negotiators to Cairo

 Israel’s government is under public pressure to extend the ceasefire and secure the release of the remaining captives, while some officials within the far-right government want to return to war.

-Hamas said on Thursday it was ready to begin talks on the second phase and that the only way remaining captives in Gaza would be freed is through commitment to the ceasefire.
+Hamas said earlier on Thursday it was ready to begin talks on the second phase and that the only way remaining captives in Gaza would be freed is through commitment to the ceasefire.

-But later on Thursday, Israeli Energy Minister Eli Cohen told public broadcaster Kan that Israel demanded that the military stay in the Philadelphi Corridor, which runs the length of Gaza’s southern border with Egypt.
+Hours before talks began, Israeli Energy Minister Eli Cohen told public broadcaster Kan that Israel demanded that the military stay in the Philadelphi Corridor, which runs the length of Gaza’s southern border with Egypt.

-Israeli troops are supposed to start withdrawing from the Gaza-Egypt border area on Saturday.
+Israeli troops are supposed to start withdrawing from the Gaza-Egypt border area on Saturday, and complete it within eight days.
+There was no immediate comment about the corridor from Egypt, which is opposed to any Israeli presence on the Gaza side of its border.

 More than 48,000 people have been killed in Israel’s war on Gaza since October 2023, according to Palestinian health officials.
 The war has laid waste to the crowded coastal enclave and displaced the majority of its population multiple times.